“I don’t know which version of myself I’m supposed to be right now.”

 Brooks pines for Shelby Pace (Camila Mendes), a rich girl with a 10-year plan written in stone.
 Celia chases after Franklin (Blaine Kern III), a coffee connoisseur and a vinyl snob.
 As is typical in real life, the two people who are meant for one another get confused and pursue the wrong paths.
 This is where they – and where we, should you be old enough to know from experience, or where you’ll likely find yourself one day – learn to trust that feeling lingering deep down in the gut.
 It’s a fight to the end, and what separates The Perfect Date from its easy comparisons – the movie’s an awkward amalgamation of the social norms scolded in She’s All That, the invasive nature of A Case of You, and a male gigolo fable most similar to 2010’s French film Heartbreaker – is that the picture looks simple but packs enough heart to be a universal blood donor ten times over.

 There’s a singular, spectacular scene in The Perfect Date which uplifts this occasionally cutesy date night movie, covered in warts and worry and wisdom, to something quite unexpected.
 On assignment and during a pivotal moment for Brooks, he’s tasked with walking an elderly, widowed, African-American woman down the middle of a street.
 She did this every day with her late husband, we’re told.
 She happily critiques the lost love of her life and recalls him with her creased eyes and selfless ruminations.
 Brooks surrenders to this moment, as do we.
 The Perfect Date has plenty in common with the resurgence of great, original romantic comedy’s in Netflix’s line-up like Set It Up and To All The Boys I’ve Loved Before, but this one modernizes a schlocky 90’s era approach and evolves into something sweet, sincere, and just a little bit sinful.
-I imagine many teens will learn and remember more from this movie than they do any algebra class.
+I imagine many teens will learn and retain more from this movie than they do any algebra class.
 I know I would have.

 “It’s clean and innocent.”